LONG-TERM DISABILITY LAWYERS

 An attorney will ensure you have all the required documentation to make the claim process as smooth as possible.
 If you’ve already been denied, you shouldn’t risk losing your claim on a technicality — retaining an experienced attorney is the best course of action.

 Know your policy and what it provides.
-Some insurance policies may still provide payments if you cannot do a job that has your initial salary.
+Some insurance may still provide payments if you cannot do a job that has your initial salary.
 Some may stop payments as soon as you go back to work, even if the work is a different job and you are not making your initial salary.

 Working With a Long-Term Disability